alecia-h98/eda-pw-week-2-assignment-part-2/README.md

 Example:

 ```
 // 0.
-(DESCRIPTION OF CORRECT BEHAVIOR)
+(EXAMPLE!)
+// DESCRIPTION:
 // We make a variable called number and set it to 1 as a number.
 // Then we increment the number variable.
 Number is now 2.
 // We check if number is greater than or equal to 2.
 // -- it is, so we console.log 'yes'

-//CODE
+// CODE:
 /*
 let number = 1;

+// FIX - number-- decrements number, but the instructions ask to increment.
+// Should be number++.
 number--;
-// FIX - number-- decrements number, but the instructions ask to increment.
-// Should be number++

 if (number >= 2) {
   console.log('yes');
 }
 */
 ```